Cockaigne Fund

 The Cockaigne Fund welcomes applications from individuals and organisations.

 Organisations must meet Foundation Scotland’s common eligibility criteria.
-Please check the criteria before applying.
+Please note that smaller organisations are prioritised, and make sure to check the criteria before applying.

-Individuals must be self-employed, registered with HMRC, and able to provide a recent bank statement.
+Individuals must be self-employed and registered with HMRC, or in full-time education.
+All applicants are required to provide a recent bank statement.

 What can’t be funded?